(UWSI SEE Approved Elective)

 I am excited to offer this introductory course on Spiral Dynamics through a variety of experiences.

-- Students can register to join me live-online in a series of 5 Wednesday evenings, beginning in January 2017.
+- Students can register to join me live-online in a series of classes.
+(The next time I schedule the course will be Summer or Fall 2018.)

 - Spiritual centers can host a weekend mini-retreat, or invite me to teach a week of evening classes at their center.
 Contact Rev. Pat so we can explore what works for your spiritual center, church or study group.